Brandon Halsey

-Brandon Halsey (born September 16, 1986) is an American professional mixed martial artist currently competing in the Light Heavyweight division of the Professional Fighters League.
+Brandon Halsey (born September 16, 1986) is an American professional mixed martial artist formerly competing in the Light Heavyweight division of the Professional Fighters League.
 A professional competitor since 2012, he has formerly competed for M-1 Global and Bellator, where he was the Middleweight Champion.

 Background

 Originally from San Diego, California, Halsey began his career in combat sports from a young age as a wrestler and judoka.
 Halsey's father wrestled at UCLA and Halsey has two brothers who also competed at NCAA Division I colleges.
 Halsey attended Rancho Buena Vista High School where he competed in wrestling and excelled.
 He won a CIF state championship, and finished with the best overall record in school history with 150-16 and 80 pins.
 Halsey also competed in football as a linebacker and earned First Team All-San Diego County honors.
 Halsey originally attended Fresno State University, transferring to California State University at Bakersfield his sophomore year after Fresno State dropped their wrestling program.
 Halsey was very successful at CSUB, finishing 7th at the NCAA Division 1 National Championships and earning NCAA Division 1 All-American honors.
 Halsey specialized in folkstyle wrestling.